 Trigger warning: This article references sexual assault

-Our thoughts remain with Sarah Everard's family during this exceptionally difficult time.
+Our thoughts are with all of Sarah's loved ones during this very difficult time.

 You Might Also Like